CHCTW/DirectX12-Framework-/README.md

 9. Model Loading : Use assimp to load and draw obj file
 10. Gamma Correction : Test for gamma correction
 11. Skybox : Test TextureCube
-12. Root Constants : Drw four triangles with four draw call and use root constant to decide the position and color
+12. Root Constants : Draw four triangles with four draw call and use root constant to decide the position and color

 ### 2. Graphics Techniques: Projects in this part is for demostaring some graphcis techniques(lighting, deffered shading...)